monkybrain/funky-firebase/README.md

 Actions
 - get(ref)
-  - returns value at ref
+  - resolves value at ref
 - update(ref, data)
+  - resolves to null when done
 - set(ref, data)
+  - resolves to null when done
 - push(ref, data)
+  - resolves to null when done
 - transaction(ref, fn)
+  - resolves to null when done

 References
 - child(ref, path)